Facebook says Cambridge Analytica fiasco worse than we thought

 The news comes more than two weeks after Facebook first said it banned Cambridge Analytica for harvesting the data from a third part quiz app called "thisisyourdigitalife."
 The data was collected legitimately by a Cambridge researcher named Aleksandr Kogan, but he then violated Facebook's terms of service by passing on the information to Cambridge Analytica.

+Facebook also said it will notify people on April 9 if their data had been co-opted by Cambridge Analytica.
+The social network will put a link at the top of people's news feeds that lets them more easily manage the apps they use and see what information they are sharing.

-The incident, which CEO Mark Zuckerberg called a "breach of trust," has raised questions about Facebook's handling of user data, and whether or not the company is doing enough to protect it.
+The Cambridge Analytica scandal, which CEO Mark Zuckerberg called a "breach of trust," has raised questions about Facebook's handling of user data, and whether or not the company is doing enough to protect it.
 Earlier Wednesday, the House Energy and Commerce Committee said Zuckerberg will testify before the Congressional panel on April 11 to answer questions about privacy and user data.

 For example, Facebook Login, which Kogan's app used to collect data from the accounts, will have more restrictions.
 Facebook will need to approve all apps that request access to information such as check-ins, likes, photos, posts, videos, events and groups.
 Software developers will also no longer be able to ask people for information on things including religious or political views, relationship status or education and work history.